diekhans/gencode-backmap/README.md

   overlap the target gene, it is also rejected.
   - If a gene did not map or was rejected and a version of the gene with the same biotype exists in the target annotations, use the existing gene.

+Pairing of source and target genes is somewhat complex due to instability of some gene identifiers between assemblies.
+If a matching base gene id (less version) is not found, an attempt is made to match the genes using the symbolic name.

+Normally, Ensembl-only non-coding loci are not mapped, just passed through from the target annotation set and not mapped.
+This avoids complex mappings of small RNAs important from other database (e.g. mirRNAs).

 ### Categorization of mappings